dzerrenner/mqtt-lightify/README.md

 Instead of  `--password` you can also use `--b64password` to give the same base64 encoded.

-    python -m mqtt-lightify --broker=127.0.0.1 --bridge=192.168.x.x --username=user --password='c29tZV9wYXNzd29yZA=='
+    python -m mqtt-lightify --broker=127.0.0.1 --bridge=192.168.x.x --username=user --b64password='c29tZV9wYXNzd29yZA=='

 For simplified use in isolated environments, you can also provide these using the environment variables `BROKER_ADDRESS`, `BRIDGE_ADDRESS`,`BROKER_USER` and `BROKER_PASSWD` respectively.
-Here `BROKER_PASSWD` must be set base64 encoded to have some basic level of obstruction.
+Here `BROKER_PASSWD` must be set base64 encoded to have some basic level of concealment.

 Base64 encoded passwords can be obtained like: